bghita/Burger/README.md

 <h1>Good Burger App</h1>

-The Good Burger app allows you to add new burgers you've been waiting to try and have a list of the ones you've devoured so far.
+<h4>The Good Burger app allows you to add new burgers you've been waiting to try and have a list of the ones you've devoured so far.</h4>